 Effective 3/13/2020, all pesticide exams are suspended until further notice.
 Any questions or concerns can be directed to: DEEP.PesticideProgram@ct.gov

-4/3/2020, List N: Disinfectants for use against SARS-CoV-2.
+4/14/2020, List N: Disinfectants for use against SARS-CoV-2.
 EPA has updated the content on List N and frequently asked questions about disinfectants related to coronavirus.
 Please read the label before use and follow all directions.
+Make sure your products are on the list and registered with the EPA.
 Any questions may directed to DEEP.PesticideProgram@ct.gov

 Pesticide Management Program

 The main goal of the Pesticide Management Program is to prevent adverse human health or environmental effects from the misuse of pesticides.